Azure-Samples/netappfiles-powershell-snapshot-policy-script-sample/CONTRIBUTING.md

-# Contributing to Azure NetApp Files SDK Sample - Snapshot Policy for PowerShell
+# Contributing to Azure NetApp Files Script Sample - Snapshot Policy for PowerShell

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us